Buri Teriyaki: Mastering Japanese Cooking Basics with the Golden Ratio

 Buri Teriyaki (Sweet and Salty Yellowtail)

-What is Buri no Teriyaki?
+What is Buri Teriyaki?

 Buri no Teriyaki is a dish featuring yellowtail (buri) that is grilled and glazed with a sweet and savory sauce.